 Required coursework is typically completed in the first two years of the program.
-General exams are typically completed by the early Fall of the third year.
+General exams are typically completed at the end of spring term of the second year.
 The remainder of the time in the program is focused on dissertation research and teaching.

 Q. How many people apply?
 How many are accepted?

 A. We have received well over 500 applications per year over the last five years.
 We admitted an average of 40.
 This reflects a growth in both the number of applications and the number of offers of admissions over the past few years.
 Over time, the department expects to enroll 20-23 new students per year.

 Q. Do your students publish?
 Do faculty coauthor with your students?

 A. Yes, and yes.
 Our students have been successful in publishing their research as solo authors, as coauthors with other students, and as coauthors with faculty.
 Faculty also frequently employ graduate students as research assistants on their research projects, which leads to valuable experience on the research process.
 For recent examples of student publications, see the publications page.

 A. Yes.
 The Department places graduate students in leading universities and colleges.
 To see where graduates have been appointed in recent years, visit the placement page.

 A. No, there is no distinct master's program.
 All applicants must apply directly to the Ph.D. program.
 However, admitted Ph.D. students can receive an M.A. on the path to their Ph.D.